mmeendez8/mmeendez8.github.io/_posts/2021-07-01-dvc-tutorial.md

 ### Get the data

-We are going to use a [subset of the COCO dataset created by fast.ai](https://course.fast.ai/datasets#coco).
+We are going to use a [subset of the COCO dataset created by fast.ai](https://course.fast.ai/datasets#coco){:target="_blank"}{:rel="noopener noreferrer"}.
 The fast.ai subset contains all images that contain one of five selected categories, restricting objects to just those five categories; the categories are: chair couch tv remote book vase.
 You can download and extract it using the following commands:

 ```bash
 wget https://s3.amazonaws.com/fast-ai-coco/coco_sample.tgz -P data